incremental/php-youtube/README.md

 ---

-### youtube.channelsections.list
+### youtube.comments.list
-Returns a list of channelSection resources that match the request criteria.
+Returns a list of comments that match the request criteria.

-For more information, take a look at [https://developers.google.com/youtube/v3/docs/channelSections/list](https://developers.google.com/youtube/v3/docs/channelSections/list).
+For more information, take a look at [https://developers.google.com/youtube/v3/docs/comments/list](https://developers.google.com/youtube/v3/docs/comments/list).

 ```php
 <?php